How to design for accessibility

 Is there a contactform on your website?
 Is the phonenumber field required?
 Be aware that deaf and hard of hearing people may not be able or comfortable to call you and much rather send and email or use the chat.

 This includes (notification) emails you send.
-If it comes from a noreply, you exclude people who can’t use a phone.
+If it comes from a noreply address, you exclude people who can’t use a phone.

 Video and audio content need text alternatives